rabosaur/tagvergen/README.md

 Version tag generator.
-to use:
+	This generates BASH environment variables that can be used in other scripts. to use:
 	copy both files into your project, edit version.profile with the initial version numbers you want to use.
 	To get a new version number, call this;